tylermeyers351/tylermeyers351/README.md

 - Unity game engine

 ## Classes Taken
+**CS50R** - An introduction to statistical computing and graphics with R.

 **CS50G** - Harvard's game development track within the CS50 course, offering foundational knowledge in game design and programming.

 **Intro to React** - Course offered from Scrimba that covers foundational knowledge of React, covering concepts such as components, state, props, and the React lifecycle through hands-on coding exercises and practical examples.